investment-ml/investment/README.rst

 Features
 -------------------
 - 9300+ tickers as included in major indexes and exchanges (DOW 30, NASDAQ 100, S&P 500, Russell 2000, etc.)
-- Breakdown by 11 sectors and 145 industries; key info for each ticker; MACD, RSI, OBV, and PVI/NVI indicators
+- Breakdown by 11 sectors and 145 industries; key info for each ticker; RSI, Money Flow, OBV, A/D, PVI/NVI indicators
 - An ETF database of 2200+ tickers, and an equity database of 7100+ tickers